tloimu/ya-hotas-throttle/README.md

 The X/Y potentiometers' metal shafts I got required good lubing (e.g. CRC Elektro or teflon spray).
 They were quite stiff to turn, but lubing them made a big difference.
 I didn't have this sort of issue with other pots I had, but since I wanted ones with a center detent built-in, had to go with these.

-This build does not use a keyboard diode matrix as Teensy LC has enough pins for all the current design's pots and switches.
-And still has some extra room available.
-For other Arduino boards with less pins, you would need to make a keyboard diode matrix and change the software to get the button states e.g. via **Keypad** Arduino library.

 # Parts List

 On top of the 3D printable components, you need